 Barbara C. Wilson

 The educational and therapy treatment programs address the development of cognitive, language, sensory-motor and daily living skills.
 In addition, the program utilizes a school wide behavior support system to promote positive behavior and social development of all children.
-Classroom environments are adapted through the use of visual supports and supplemental communication systems in order to meet children’s individual learning styles.
-Various research-based curricula are used in the school to support the children’s IEP goals and objectives.
+Classroom environments are adapted through the use of visual supports and augmentative communication systems in order to meet children’s individual learning styles.
+Research-based curricula are used in the school to support the children’s IEP goals and objectives.

 The school provides a number of classroom options to meet the differing needs of the children.
 Self-contained class sizes of 6:1:2, 8:1:2, 10:1:2, and 12:1:2 are offered.
-Each class is staff by a masters level special education teacher and 2 certified teaching assistants.
+Each class is staff by a master’s level, New York State certified special education teacher and 2 certified teaching assistants.

 The school encourages parent participation.
 We offer workshops and support groups and strongly encourage parent visits to the classroom and therapy sessions.
-In addition, an active and vibrant Parent Association provides educational and fun activities for children and parents.
+In addition, an active and vibrant Parent Association provides educational and fun activities, that support our curriculum, for children and parents.